DanBlumenfeld/ansible-ubuntu-local/README.md

 There's no reason that the installation scripts can't be run individually, however, if you don't wish to run the whole shebang.

+Each script and associated playbook makes some attempt to be idempotent, and to permit rational and user-friendly things like not updating SSH keys unecessarily.

 ### Caveat 1
 The scripts and playbooks are written assuming that they'll be executed against localhost; while the playbooks should work for execution against other hosts, I've not gotten around to testing that yet.
 ### Caveat 2